mengranli-ali/mengranli-ali.github.io/_posts/mysql_tutorial/2021-08-29-mysql-basics-joining-tables.md

 RIGHT JOIN committees c USING(name);
 ```

+**3.`RIGHT JOIN` to find unmatching rows**
-3.find the committee members who are not in the members table:
+- find the committee members who are not in the members table:
 - use the right join to select data that exists only in the right table:

 ```vim